noahruiz416/Tempe_Traffic_Classification/README.md

 ## Resource Guide:
 Within this readme you will find various links, which lead to different files in this repository.

+### Dependencies
+Things needed to get this project running on your machine
+- Python 3.9+
+- Numpy
+- Pandas
+- Sklearn
+- Seaborn
+- Matplotlib
+- Catboost
+- Imblearn
+- Google Collab / Jupyter for Prototypes

 ### Analytical Report
 Provides a analysis of the key takeaways and findings of this project and potential next steps + recommendations: